This post may contain affiliate links. Please read our disclosure policy.

 This is truly my favorite way to cook Oven Baked Halibut.
 It feels fancy, but it’s so simple.
 With just a few pantry spices and lemon, you’ll get flaky, buttery fish that works for everyday dinners or even special occasions..

-- Halibut fillets – fresh or frozen (thawed)
+- Halibut fillets – fresh or thawed, patted dry

 How to Bake Halibut In The Oven